Mac Lab Report

 Ma Bell & the Baby Bells

-This is why "Ma Bell" was broken up into the "Baby Bells."
+This is why “Ma Bell” was broken up into the “Baby Bells”.
 Some of the younger readers of this site might not know that there used to be one phone company, one long-distance company.
 They could charge whatever they wanted, and prices began to have little connection to the services offered.

-Competition is messy; it's not as simple as monopoly.
-But you get more services.
+Competition is messy; it’s not as simple as monopoly – but you get more services.
 You get cell phones, caller ID, voice mail, and conference calling.
-It opens up possibilities a monopoly would never think to offer - because they don't have to.
+It opens up possibilities a monopoly would never think to offer, because they don’t have to.

 If AT&T hadn't been broken up, would we have Caller ID?
 DSL?
 Push-button phones?
 Okay, maybe push-button phones.

 Did you know you used to have to lease your phone from the phone company?
-You didn't own it.
+You didn’t own it.
 You paid a fee each month for the privilege of having it.
-There was no such thing as a "phone store."
-Phones were treated like some cable-modem companies treat cable modems today - now there's an interesting thought.
+There was no such thing as a phone store.
+Phones were treated like some cable-modem companies treat cable modems today – now there’s an interesting thought.

 AT&T and @Home

-If your life was disrupted by the @Home fiasco, like mine was, remember it was AT&T who provided the ridiculously low bid for @Home (in fact, after the changeover, one of the sites I was directed to actually had "lobid" as part of its URL) that caused the big service interruption for everyone, forcing domain name changes that no one enjoyed - and that some users have yet to recover from.
+If your life was disrupted by the @Home fiasco, like mine was, remember it was AT&T that provided the ridiculously low bid for @Home (in fact, after the changeover, one of the sites I was directed to actually had lobid as part of its URL) that caused the big service interruption for everyone, forcing domain name changes that no one enjoyed – and that some users have yet to recover from.

 AT&T had a voting stake in @Home, which many believe they used to bring @Home to the end for their own purposes.
 AT&T obviously expected this outcome, for they had Web services set up, help files, and converter software ready - even for the Mac - within a couple of days.
 No one has Mac software ready in advance unless they are just thinking way in advance.